cyruschoisy/Grade11-ISU/README.md

 #### **Known bugs / Errors**
 - Crashes if you place the tower before the ghost (due to it reading null)
+- You need multiple enemies on the screen before you start placing towers
+- Sometimes bullets bounce
+- Bullets also kill 2 enemies at once ocassionally
+- Aim is slightly off, cannot aim towards the left

 #### **Other important Information**
 - Although this program is very different from what we originally imagined we could do in our time constraint, we hope you still enjoy playing level 1